cosmicdev2016/spring-restful-security-embedded-tomcat-swagger/README.md

 3. Credentials for `Basic Auth` are:
 	1. **User id:** `admin`
 	2. **Password:** `admin123`
+4. Log location is `C:\logs` and log filename is `transaction-debug.log`
-4. OPTIONAL: WAR file is added to `target` folder in case of any issues with Maven build.
+5. OPTIONAL: WAR file is added to `target` folder in case of any issues with Maven build.